digidem/comapeo-core/docs/guides/invite-over-internet.md

 // Listen for join progress updates
 // update.status: 'connecting' | 'connected' | 'accepted' | 'completed' | 'failed'
 // update.projectId is set on 'completed'
+// update.inviteId can be used to differantiat between concurrent invites
+// update.url is te original URL
 // update.error is set on 'failed'
 manager.inviteLinks.on('join-request-update', (update) => {
   switch (update.status) {